 Medals are presented on behalf of the Governor General by participating educational institutions, along with a personalized certificate signed by the Governor General.
 Students do not receive any monetary award.

-See the Governor General of Canada website for more information including past recipients at http://www.gg.ca/document.aspx?id=15008&lan=eng
+Visit the Governor General of Canada website for more information including past recipients.

 UBC presents the President’s Service Awards for Excellence and other staff awards annually, to recognize staff members who demonstrate outstanding achievement and excellence within the UBC Community.

-The President’s Service Award for Excellence (PSAE) was first created in 1991 and has been awarded to 102 employees for their outstanding contributions to the University.
+The President’s Service Award for Excellence (PSAE) was first created in 1991 to reward employees for their outstanding contributions to the University.
 The recipients are presented with a medal and cheque at one of the graduation ceremonies.

-For more information, please visit http://www.focusonpeople.ubc.ca/awards/presidents-awards-for-staff/, including nomination information, past winners, and more.
+For more information, including nomination information, past winners, and more can be found here.

 This award is made from a generous endowment provided by Dororthy and Izaak Walton Killam; recipients of the award are chosen annually from faculty who have been nominated by their colleagues, students and alumni in recognition of excellence in teaching and outstanding service in the area of graduate student mentoring.